microsoft/xbox-game-streaming-tools/README.md

 By referencing custom design rules in [copilot-instructions](./touch-adaptation-kit/copilot-instructions), Copilot can assist in generating and editing touch adaptation layouts based on natural language prompts.
 This approach serves as an additional option alongside the TAK CLI and Editor extension, enabling a more conversational and flexible editing workflow.

 > [!TIP]
-> For best results, ensure that the default `copilot-instructions.md` reflects your project’s touch layout design guidelines.
-You can customize it as needed to optimize Copilot’s suggestions and edits.
+> For best results, review the contents of [copilot-instructions](./touch-adaptation-kit/copilot-instructions) and customize it to align with your project’s touch layout design guidelines.
+Tailoring these instructions will help Copilot provide more accurate suggestions and edits.

 You can read more about setting up GitHub Copilot Custom Instructions to edit touch layout JSON in [public documentation](https://aka.ms/tak-with-copilot).

-### Install TAK CLI
+### How to Install and Configure TAK CLI

 #### Windows